-By February 1 of every year, each BNL pesticide applicator submits application records to Environmental Protection staff that are reviewed, and an electronic annual report is created and submitted to the NYSDEC detailing insecticide, rodenticide, algaecide, and herbicide use for the previous year.
+By February 1 of every year, each BNL pesticide applicator submits application records that are reviewed by EPD staff, and an electronic annual report is created and submitted to the NYSDEC detailing insecticide, rodenticide, algaecide, and herbicide use for the previous year.
 Contractors who apply pesticides and cooling tower biocides are responsible for filing their own reports.